 Diplomatic and Official visa (to apply, click here);

 Indonesia Temporary Residence Card (KITAS) and Indonesia Permanent Residence Card (KITAP) Visit https://izintinggal-online.imigrasi.go.id/ for more information;

 This visa includes tourist*, emergency, business, film, medical visit, official visit, yachters and G20 or the 144th International Parliamentary Union (IPU) meetings.

 This visa includes foreign workers in probation.

-All non-immigrant crew members or cabin crews arriving any vessel or aircraft from any port or place outside Indonesia.
+All non-immigrant crew members or cabin crews arriving on any vessel or aircraft from any port or place outside Indonesia.

 Traditional Border Crossing pass/card holder.